redgeneLauren/HTMLcourse-sample/Content/Authentication-AllUsers/LogginInPage.md

 <ins>`Non-Admin Role`</ins>

-- The `non-admin` role is referred to as the `user` they have limited access to the feature of the application.
+- The <b>non-admin</b> role is the <strong>user</strong> who has limited access to the feature of the application.

+### User Authentication Feature - Non-Admin Role

-- In the `User Authentication feature` the `non-admin` also known as the `user` which have access to the following:
+- In the `User Authentication feature` the <b>non-admin</b> also known as the <strong>`user`</strong> has access to the following:

-    `Non-Admin (user) - User Authentication Feature`
+    `Non-Admin (user) Features - User Authentication Feature`

     - View their personal profile
     - Update their personal profile

 <strong>`Role Assignment Features`</strong>

 There are different `job roles` in using the application.
-These job roles are called `role assignment per feature` to the system.
+Job roles have `role assignment per feature` to the system.
 Below are the different `role assignment per feature`.

-1. `Cost Engineer` - The role of the `Cost Engineer` is to estimate the cost of projects, analyze requirements and specification of a project and determine the cost involved to execute such project.
-In the `AC Tajanlangit system` the role assignment feature of a `Cost Engineer` are as follows:
+1. `Cost Engineer` - The role of the <b>Cost Engineer</b> is to estimate the cost of projects, analyze requirements and specification of a project, and determine the cost involved to execute such project.
+In the `AC Tajanlangit system` the role assignment feature of a <b>Cost Engineer</b> is as follows:

     - View details of material scopes and schedules
     - Create material items schedules